aliyun/terraform-provider-alicloud/website/docs/r/rocketmq_instance.html.markdown

 # alicloud_rocketmq_instance

-Provides a RocketMQ Instance resource.
-RocketMQ instance resources.
+Provides a Rocket MQ Instance resource.

 For information about RocketMQ Instance and how to use it, see [What is Instance](https://www.alibabacloud.com/help/en/apsaramq-for-rocketmq/cloud-message-queue-rocketmq-5-x-series/developer-reference/api-rocketmq-2022-08-01-createinstance).